strimzi/strimzi.github.io/_posts/2023-08-20-my-lfx-mentorship-experience-with-the-cncf-strimzi-community.md

 Upon joining the Strimzi community, I was warmly welcomed by mentors who were experts in their fields and exceptionally supportive and approachable.
 With their sense of humor, they gave me comprehensive guidance on understanding the Strimzi project governance, setting up a repository for the project I worked on, etc.
+A big shout-out to [kyguy](https://github.com/kyguy) and [pppatierno](https://github.com/ppatierno) for being my mentors and guiding me throughout the mentorship journey.
 This initial interaction set the tone for a productive and collaborative mentorship journey.

 ## The work undertaken